 - Benefit Limits: Understand the maximum amount the policy will pay for different types of treatment.

-- Pre-existing Conditions: Disclose any pre-existing medical conditions, as they may affect coverage.
+- Pre-existing Conditions: Disclose any Pre-Existing Medical Conditions, as they may affect coverage.

 - Emergency Evacuation and Repatriation: Verify that the policy includes coverage for emergency medical evacuation and repatriation to the UK.

-Types of International Health Insurance Plans
+Types of Internationale Krankenversicherung Plans

-- Short-Term Travel Insurance: Suitable for single trips or short assignments abroad.
+- Short-Term travel insurance: Suitable for single trips or short assignments abroad.

 The Role of the Financial Conduct Authority (FCA)